weenachuangkud/FastCast2/README.md

 And thanks to everyone else in the server who helped along the way.

 More broadly, community feedback has played a significant role in FastCast2's existence and development.
 Many ideas, discussions, and sources of motivation came from conversations within the Suphi Kaner Discord server.
-FastCast2 would not be where it is today without the contributions, feedback, and support of the community.
+FastCast2 would not exist today without the contributions, feedback, and support of the community.

 # Dependency
 - [ObjectCache](https://devforum.roblox.com/t/objectcache-a-modern-blazing-fast-model-and-part-cache/3104112)